ibm-cloud-docs/hp-virtual-servers/open-source-licenses.md

 The {{site.data.keyword.IBM}} license agreement and any applicable information on the web download page for {{site.data.keyword.IBM_notm}} products refers Licensee to this file for details that concern notices applicable to code, which is included in {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}}.
 {: shortdesc}

-Notwithstanding the terms and conditions of any other agreement Licensee may have with {{site.data.keyword.IBM_notm}} or any of its related or affiliated entities (collectively "{{site.data.keyword.IBM_notm}}"), the third-party code that is identified below is subject to the terms and conditions of the {{site.data.keyword.IBM_notm}} license agreement for the Program and not the license terms that may be contained in the notices below.
+Notwithstanding the terms and conditions of any other agreement Licensee may have with {{site.data.keyword.IBM_notm}} or any of its related or affiliated entities (collectively "{{site.data.keyword.IBM_notm}}"), the third-party code that is identified later in this document is subject to the terms and conditions of the {{site.data.keyword.IBM_notm}} license agreement for the Program and not the license terms that may be contained in the subsequent notices.
 The notices are provided for informational purposes.

 Note: This Notices file may identify information that is not used by, or that was not shipped with, the Program as Licensee installed it.